 Teaching is an exciting and rewarding occupation, requiring a variety of professional skills in communication, management and organisation.
 Teachers must be able to relate well to other people, exercise a considerable degree of understanding and patience, and rise to the physical, social and emotional demands that the job brings.

 Nurturing a vibrant, dynamic, international and inter-disciplinary community is at the heart of what we do.
-The MA (Hons) Education programme draws upon modules from across the University as well as offering shared interactive learning with students preparing for careers in social work and community learning and development.
+The MA (Hons) Education course draws upon modules from across the University as well as offering shared interactive learning with students preparing for careers in social work and community learning and development.
 This is excellent preparation for collaboration with people from other professions later in your career as a teacher.

-We have significant periods of professional practice in all years of the programme.
+We have significant periods of professional practice in all years of the course.
 These extensive placements will give you experience in a range of different settings including nursery, primary, secondary schools and other welfare settings.

-A strength of our programme is the opportunity to undertake a placement in a location other than a school.
+A strength of our course is the opportunity to undertake a placement in a location other than a school.
 This might, for example, be in a local ranger service, a community learning and development project or indeed a placement abroad.
 You will have the opportunity to plan this yourself.

 Who should study MA (Hons) Education?